PubSub+ Cache Components

 Designated Router

 A Designated Router is a specific event broker through which a Distributed Cache and all of its associated Cache Clusters and PubSub+ Cache Instances are configured and managed.
-An event broker can act as a Designated Router when a Message VPN is configured on that router (refer to Configuring Message VPNs).
+An event broker can act as a Designated Router when a Message VPN is configured on that event broker (see Configuring Message VPNs).

 The Designated Router is the central repository and management point for the Distributed Cache configuration.
 A network operator can perform PubSub+ Cache configuration, management, and monitoring tasks on the Designated Router through the event broker Command Line Interface (CLI).

-The Designated Router uses an internal client, known as the Cache Manager, to automatically provide the operations, administration, and management (OA&M) functionality required to manage many Cache Clusters and their associated PubSub+ Cache Instances.
+The Designated Router uses an internal client, called the Cache Manager, to automatically provide the operations, administration, and management (OA&M) functionality required to manage many Cache Clusters and their associated PubSub+ Cache Instances.
 For example, the Cache Manager is responsible for tasks such as:

 Distributed Caches